Dash-OS/tcl-cluster/README.md

 }

 proc RunQuery {} {
-  # Query all the services on the localhost, collect the results, run QueryEvent
+  # Query all the services on the localhost, collect the results, run QueryResponse
   # for events, return the value of ::var
   $::cluster query -collect -resolve localhost -command QueryResponse -query { set ::var }
 }